drshahizan/special-topic-data-engineering/Assignment/API/submission/Noctua/Report_PrayerTimeAPI.md

 ### Step 7: Export to MongoDB
 1) Install & import pymongo

 PyMongo is a Python library that provides tools for working with MongoDB databases.
 It is essential for accessing and manipulating data stored in a MongoDB database using Python.
-To install PyMongo in Google Colab, we can use the following command:
+To install PyMongo in Google Colab, we can simply use the following command:

 ```python
 ! pip install pymongo